ryanjay0/miles-deep/README.md

 CPU  | 1m 59s
 *on a 24.5 minute video with a GTX 960 4GB
 ###Windows and OSX
 I'm working on a version for Windows.
 Sorry, I don't have a Mac but it should run on OSX with few changes.
 [Compilations instructions](https://github.com/ryanjay0/miles-deep#compiling) below.
+I'll accept pull requests related to OSX or other linux compatibility.
+Windows will likely require anothe repository to link with Caffe for windows.

 ##Usage